 Because your father was never there for you emotionally, you always felt alone- even when you were in a room full of people.
-This feeling of loneliness can persist into adulthood and lead to problems in future relationships.

 Your Father was Never Proud of You

 No matter what you accomplished, your father was never proud of you.
-This lack of approval can lead to a feeling of emptiness and a need for constant validation from others.
+This lack of approval led to a feeling of emptiness and a need for constant validation from others.